 - The ease of programming the board through the Arduino IDE without the need for any programmer.

-- The built in USB serial interface and an integrated serial monitor (which is boon when debugging).
+- The built in USB serial interface and an integrated serial monitor (which is a boon when debugging).

 - The well built library functions.

 I personally admire their servo and serial library.
 Managing all the servo refreshing rate should have taken one hell of an effort, not to mention the ability to program the 0-degree millisecond and 180-degree millisecond for each servo individually.
-One of the assignments I have to take up in the upcoming months will be to write a Arduino-like library for PIC control servo motors.
+One of the assignments I have to take up in the upcoming months will be to write an Arduino-like library for PIC control servo motors.

-Asides all these features and crutches, I prefer to leave Arduino as a rapid prototyping platform alone that is suitable for proof-of-concept and not use it as a full time embedded system design platform for more than one good reasons.
+Besides all these features and crutches, I prefer to leave Arduino as a rapid prototyping platform alone that is suitable for proof-of-concept and not use it as a full time embedded system design platform for more than one good reasons.
 It covers up all the low level activities of the controller and prevents a beginner from understanding the underlying concepts.
 The library functions are so good that most of the work is already taken care by the background code.
-Its all so very well done that all you have to do is, ‘type’ the magic words.
+It’s all so very well done that all you have to do is, ‘type’ the magic words.

-Lastly, by using Arduino you get to learn the platform and not the controller lying beneath it 🙂 Real embedded system is not in mastering the use of a platform but understanding the basic concepts of any one controller (be it any) by sitting with just its datasheet and a development board.
+Lastly, by using Arduino you get to learn the platform and not the controller lying beneath it, Real embedded system is not in mastering the use of a platform but understanding the basic concepts of any one controller (be it any) by sitting with just its datasheet and a development board.
 That way you get to know what exactly you are doing.
-It might turn out to be daunting and exasperating but trust me we you are done it will feel a lot better.
+It might turn out to be daunting and exasperating but trust me when you are done it will feel a lot better.